emptynick/voyager-bread/README.md

 - [ ] Add `disabled` option to Formfields
 - [ ] Change the way we get the Columns.
 	Currently we read the Database, because there is no way getting the attributes through the model if theres no entry.

+## Bugs:
+- Adding a new entry through a relationship does not save the relationship